 Before this page was initiated, questions were accumulated and then answered on one page.
+See the link below (in blue) for links to answers to questions before those linked to on this page.
 Now, important questions, comments, and inquiries are answered below as received.
-Click here for links to pages which address questions, comments, and inquiries about church organization starting in 2009.

 Question (July 6, 2018): You emphasize that salvation is based on the fact that Christ “paid the penalty for our sins.”
 Strong’s Exhaustive Concordance has no entry for “penalty,” nor did Jesus or the apostles ever mention that a penalty for our sins was paid.
 If I ask fellow Christians where to find this view in the Bible, either they don’t know the answer or they imply that I’m not saved.
 I pose that question to you.